ArthurCost4/Stopwatch/README.md

-# cronometro
+# Stopwatch
- a bascic cron make with JS, CSS3 and HTML5
+ A bascic cron make with JS, CSS3 and HTML5